• Home

 Granola for a Crowd

-This recipe will make two, large airtight canisters of granola; the perfect solution for hungry teens or overnight guests.
+This recipe will fill a 10-tray dehydrator and make two, large airtight canisters of granola; the perfect solution for hungry teens or overnight guests.
 And it’s a fraction of the cost of store bought granola—minus the sugars and hydrogenated fats.

 When it’s made in a food dehydrator, it’s hassle-free and turns out perfectly without the need to stir constantly as with conventional baking.
 (You may bake it in a conventional oven at low heat, but make sure you stir it continually.
 A food dehydrator combines heat and air circulation.
 It bakes and dries it simultaneously; thus, there’s no need for stirring it.)